PelionIoT/mbl-core/firmware-management/mbl-firmware-update-manager/README.md

 optional arguments:
-  -h, --help        show this help message and exit -r, --reboot      reboot after firmware update (default: False) -v, --verbose     Increase output verbosity (default: False)
+  -h, --help        show this help message and exit -r, --reboot      reboot after firmware update (default: False) --no-cleanup      do not delete the update package from the device when done
+                    (default: False)
+  -v, --verbose     Increase output verbosity (default: False)
 ```